chef/chef-web-docs/chef_master/source/resource_systemd_unit.rst

 Unit file verification
 =====================================================

-The unit file is verified via a ``systemd-analyze verify`` call before written to disk.
+The unit file is verified via a ``systemd-analyze verify`` call before being written to disk.

-Be aware of that and make sure, that e.g. the commands and files you reference actually exist.
+Be aware that the referenced commands and files need to already exist before verification.

 Common Resource Functionality